OWNER - MEDICAL DIRECTOR

 Welcome to Flourish!
 As both a parent and a doctor, I understand that getting to know your child’s healthcare provider is very important.
 At Flourish, we promise to be open and honest with you, and we want to get to know you and your family, too.

 My parents were both in the medical field growing up, my mom a nurse and my dad an OBGYN.
 Watching them care for their patients both inside and outside of the office and hospital inspired me from a very early age.
 In high school, I volunteered in the pediatric ward of our local hospital and took an immediate interest in the field.
 After that, I never wavered from wanting to be a pediatrician.

 I attended college at Xavier University of Louisiana and then graduated from the University of Arkansas for Medical Sciences College of Medicine in 2005.
 After medical school, I completed my General Pediatric Residency and Pediatric Emergency Medicine Fellowship at Children’s Mercy Hospital in Kansas City, Missouri.
 A job in the Children’s Healthcare of Atlanta emergency department brought me to Atlanta in 2011.
 A few years ago, I decided to work as a primary care pediatrician in the North Fulton area while also continuing to serve as a pediatric emergency physician when needed.
-I currently live in Roswell with my husband and son (our daughter is in college!) and I enjoy yoga, traveling and interior design.
+I currently live in Roswell with my son and I enjoy yoga, traveling and interior design.

 Why I Do What I Do